Community Development Block Grant (CDBG)

 Substantial Amendments to either Consolidated or Annual Action Plan30 Calendar Days

-Fair Housing Assessment30 Calendar Days
+Housing Assessment30 Calendar Days

 Citizen Participation Plan30 Calendar Days